Section 40(a)(ia) of Income Tax Act, 1961 deals with non compliance of provision of TDS where payment is made to a Resident.

-If the deductor fails to deduct the whole or any part of tax in accordance with the Chapter of TDS on the sum paid to the resident; or on the sum credited to the account of a resident, then such deductor shall not be deemed to be an assessee in default in respect of such TDS if:
+Any person, including the principal officer of a company, who fails to deduct the whole or any part of the tax in accordance with the provisions of this Chapter on the sum paid to a resident or on the sum credited to the account of a resident shall not be deemed to be an assessee in default in respect of such tax if such resident—

-a) the resident payee has furnished his return of income under section 139.
+(i) has furnished his return of income under section 139;

-b) the resident payee has taken into account such sum for computing in return of income and
+(ii) has taken into account such sum for computing income in such return of income; and

-c) the resident payee has paid the tax due on income declared by him in such return prescribed form.
+(iii) has paid the tax due on the income declared by him in such return of income,

 Author: Prateek Manocha, student of Institute of Chartered Accountant of India